Physics-of-Data/obsidian-editor/docs/QUICK-START.md

 - If still not visible, manually press `Ctrl+P` → "Reload app without saving"

 ### Alt+U says "not a symlink"
-- Only works with files opened via `Obsieditor.sh`
+- Only works with files opened via `obseditor`
 - Regular files in the vault won't work

 ### Attachments not moving